pzim-devdata/Tools-for-Linux/VPNautoconnect/README.md

 For exemple in our case :

-`chmod + x /home/your user name/VPN/VPNautoconnect.sh`
-(*Replace "your user name" by your user name folder)
+`chmod + x /home/your user name/VPN/VPNautoconnect.sh` (*Replace "your user name" by your username's folder)